François Genoud

-François Genoud (26 October 1915 – 30 May 1996) was a noted Swiss financier and a principal benefactor of the Nazi diaspora through the ODESSA network and supporter of Middle Eastern militant groups during the post-World War II 20th century.
+François Genoud (26 October 1915 – 30 May 1996) was a noted Swiss financier and a principal benefactor of the Nazi diaspora through the ODESSA escape network and supporter of Middle Eastern militant groups during the post-World War II 20th century.

 In 1992, Genoud told a London newspaper "My views have not changed since I was a young man.
-Hitler was a great leader, and if he had won the war the world would be a better place today."
+Hitler was a great leader, and if he had won the war, the world would be a better place today."

+His friends included militant Carlos the Jackal, one-time Gestapo agent and Interpol head Paul Dickopf, SS general Karl Wolff, Nazi Economy Minister Hjalmar Schacht, the Grand Mufti of Jerusalem Haj Amin al-Husseini and Palestinian militant Wadie Haddad.

 Early life

 Genoud was from Lausanne, Switzerland.
 He met Adolf Hitler in 1932 as a teenager in a hotel while studying in Bonn.
 He joined the pro-Nazi National Front in 1934, and two years later he travelled to Palestine where he met the Grand Mufti of Jerusalem, Amin el-Husseini.
 Working for both Swiss and German intelligence agencies, Genoud travelled extensively in the Middle East.

 World War II

-Genoud travelled to Berlin frequently during the war "to see his friend the grand mufti," and visited him afterward many times in Beirut.
-The grand mufti allegedly "entrusted Genoud with the management of his enormous financial affairs".
+Genoud travelled to Berlin frequently during the war "to see his friend the Grand Mufti," and visited him afterward many times in Beirut.
+The Grand Mufti allegedly "entrusted Genoud with the management of his enormous financial affairs".

 In 1940, together with a Lebanese national, he set up the Oasis nightclub in Lausanne to serve as a covert operation for the Abwehr.
 In 1941, Abwehr agent Paul Dickopf sent Genoud into Germany, Czechoslovakia, Hungary and Belgium.
 Genoud befriended several top Nazis, including Karl Wolff, "supreme SS and police leader" in Italy.
 At the end of the war, Genoud represented the Swiss Red Cross in Brussels.